Rolf Aurness

-Rolf Aurness was born on February 18, 1952, in Santa Monica, California.
-He won the 1970 World Surfing Championships held at Johanna in Victoria, Australia, beating Midget Farrelly in the finals.
+Rolf Aurness (born February 18, 1952, Santa Monica, California) is an American surfer who won the 1970 World Surfing Championships held at Johanna in Victoria, Australia, beating Midget Farrelly in the finals.

+He is the son of the famous Gunsmoke actor James Arness.

 Surfing career

 When he was nine Aurness suffered a skull fracture after falling from a tree.
 His father, reported to be an enthusiastic surfer, used surfing to help his son recover.
 He implemented a strict training regimen of dawn sessions at beaches, long distance swimming and weekend beach trips, including the Hollister Ranch.

 Several times a year they visited Hawaii, renting accommodation on Mākaha beach.

 Personal life

-Aurness is the son of Gunsmoke actor James Arness and nephew of Mission Impossible actor Peter Graves.
+Aurness is the son of Gunsmoke actor James Arness (who died on June 3, 2011) and nephew of Mission Impossible actor Peter Graves.